-If you’ve traditionally mapped out your website strategy in an Excel spreadsheet, PowerPoint deck, or oops, you haven’t ever formally done that before – then I’ve got a blueprint to share with you that I think will intrigue you.
+If you’ve traditionally mapped out your website strategy in an Excel spreadsheet, PowerPoint deck, or oops, you haven’t ever formally done that before – then I’ve got a blueprint template to share with you that I think will intrigue you.

 What you’ll get:

 Big Picture – See your entire web eco-system in a single view.
 I don’t know about you, but I sometimes struggle to understand how everything works together unless I can physically see it all on a single page.